 Writing an eye-catching cover letter is often why some applicants receive more interview invites than others.
 It’s the task that people dislike the most in the remote job search process.

-Before we get into what a cover letter should look like in 2022, let’s go over a few mistakes that applicants make.
+Before we get into what a cover letter should look like in 2023, let’s review a few mistakes applicants make.

 - Do not duplicate what is already covered in your resume or CV.